rgwood/BlazorRepro/README.md

 # Blazor Hosting Repro

- I'm trying to host Blazor Server inside a desktop application (and then display it inside WebView2), but I'm running into a Razor routing failure at runtime:
+ I'm trying to host Blazor Server inside a desktop application, but am running into a Razor routing failure at runtime:

  ```
  System.InvalidOperationException: Cannot find the fallback endpoint specified by route values: { page: /_Host, area:  }.